enajork/devex/README.md

 - Select preferences in `archinstall` script accordingly and begin installation.
 - Most recently I chose to use ext4 for the file system and to skip installation of `NetworkManager` (used ISO settings instead).
 It is possible to install `NetworkManager` after Arch.
 ### Post-installation
 - Once installation is complete, you may reboot.
-Or you may choose to perform post-installation as chroot.
-It does not matter really.
+Alternatively, `archinstall` allows for post-installation steps to be completed as chroot as the final stage of installation.
 - Install GNOME using `sudo pacman -S gnome` and select defaults for everything.
 Note: all installation related to GDM is optional. i3 will be the primary window manager whereas GDM is a backup.
 - Run `sudo systemctl enable gdm.service` and then optionally `sudo systemctl start gdm.service`.
 This will take you into GNOME Desktop Manager and launch it by default on startup.
 - To get SSH working, run `sudo systemctl enable sshd` and `sudo systemctl start sshd`.